timbertson/gup/README.md

 As a side effect of the above differences, gup never thinks that a target is a source when it's actually a target, or vice versa.
-It *does* mean than an existing (source) file could be overwritten by an improperly written `Gupfile` if you accidentally tell `gup` it was a target (and your build script actually produces a result).
+It *does* mean than an existing (source) file could be overwritten by an improperly written `Gupfile` if you accidentally tell `gup` it was a target (_and_ your build script succeeds).
 This is true of many build systems though, and if you keep a clean separation between source and generated files (e.g by placing all generated files under `build/`), it's reasonably hard to do the wrong thing by accident.

-# Got any examples?

-Not yet, sorry. `gup` is still very new.

 # Where can I discuss stuff?

-If it's a straighforward bug or feature request, it can probably go straight on the [github issues page][issues].
+If it's a straightforward bug or feature request, it can probably go straight on the [github issues page][issues].

 For all other discussion, there's a [mailing list][gup-users].